 Honestly, seldom, in my opinion, is the decision to walk away done over night.
 It may appear that way to the dumpee, but in the mind of the dumper, as I say, it could have been going on for weeks or even months (or more).

-You could have been a great couple on many levels, but one of you (or both) just felt it wasn’t working for them.
+You could have been a great couple on many levels, but one of you (or both) just felt it wasn’t working.
 It hurts like hell when it ends (for both parties), but it’s not a crime to walk away.
 It’s not a crime to have someone fall out of love with us – even though it feels like it at the time.

-Amidst my sorrow and pain, I took that as the coldest, most callous, insensitive thing a person could say to me, but a decade later I started to really understand what he meant.
+Amidst my sorrow and pain, I took that as the coldest, most callous, insensitive thing a person could say to me, but years later, I started to really understand what he meant.

-He wasn’t saying, I don’t think anyway, that having me out of his life was a relief (though that may have been a bit the case too) – what I believe he was saying was after weighing up this decision to walk for weeks or months – he was relieved to have finally done it.
-He finally said those words “it’s over”, and by then it was a relief.
+He wasn’t saying, (I don’t think anyway), that having me out of his life was a relief (though that may have been a bit the case too).
+What I believe he was saying was, after weighing up this decision to walk for weeks or months, he was relieved to have finally done it.
+He finally said those words, “it’s over”.
+By then, it was a relief.

 This is especially true when you still love and care about the person you’ve left on some level.

-Several years ago, after breaking up with a guy I really liked and feeling duly miserable (just as bad as when I had been dumped), I remember, being asked by one of my best friends, “could you have done anything that would have had a different or more positive outcome?”
-The truth was that there was nothing I could have done which would have resulted in us having the kind of relationship I’d hoped for.
+Several years ago, I had the displeasure of breaking up with a guy I really liked and feeling duly miserable.
+I felt as bad as when I had been dumped.
+One of my best friends said, “could you have done anything that would have had a different or more positive outcome?”
+No. There was nothing I could have done which would have resulted in us having the kind of relationship I’d hoped for.

-Therefore, if a dumper can honestly answer that question with a “No” – then the odds are they’ve done the right decision.
+If a dumper can honestly answer that question with a “No” like I did, then the odds are they’ve made the right decision.
 It doesn’t mean s/he’s a bad person.
 It doesn’t mean the person they left is either.
 It’s just one of these character-building experiences (as my dad would say) that we can file under “not meant to be“.

 So was it easy for your ex to walk away from you?
 In most cases, not on your life.
-Not for anyone with compassion and empathy and who cares about you – for that type of person, it’s the hardest thing they’ll ever do.
+Not for anyone with compassion and empathy and who cares about you.
+For that type of person, it’s the hardest thing they’ll ever do.
 Truly.
-But in the honorable words of the Fray – “sometimes the hardest and the right thing are the same“.
+But in the honourable words of the Fray – “sometimes the hardest and the right thing are the same“.